peteash10/Artworks/README.md

 #Art projects by Pete Ashton

-This Githb repository archives my various art projects, with code and documentation where appropriate.
+This GitHub repository archives my various art projects, with code and documentation where appropriate.

 For a more formal portfolio, see [peteashton.com/art](http://peteashton.com/art).